SkylineCommunications/dataminer-docs/connector-help/connector_help/Maxbert_PDU.md

 # Maxbert PDU

-This is an SNMP driver that monitors a Maxbert power distribution unit with monitoring capacity for 6 sockets.
+This is an SNMP connector that monitors a Maxbert power distribution unit with monitoring capacity for 6 sockets.

 ## About